 ObamaCare Pros and Cons List

 Here is a quick list of the Pros and Cons of ObamaCare.
-Before we get started, remember that you’ll need to either Get Coverage and maintain it throughout the year or get an exemption – you can do this through your State’s Health Insurance Marketplace.
+Remember that you will need to either Get Coverage and maintain it throughout the year or get an exemption – you can do this through your State’s Health Insurance Marketplace.

 |Tens of millions of uninsured people have access to affordable, high-quality health insurance through Medicaid expansion, their employers, and the Health Insurance Marketplace.||To get the money to help insure all these people, there are new taxes (mostly on high-earners and the healthcare industry).
 The taxes that may affect you directly are the individual mandate and the employer mandate.|